 Maybe you went with the cheapest website design firm to put your recruitment website together.
 Maybe you did it yourself using a template site.
-Maybe your nephew put it together because he’s just so good with those things.
+Or maybe your nephew put it together because he’s just so good with those things.
 And they all might have told you that your website was mobile ready.
 They’re probably not lying.
 They’re just not telling the whole story.
 The phone that changed the way we browse the internet is nearly a decade old and “mobile ready” simply isn’t enough anymore.
-You may not even realize your mobile recruitment website isn’t optimized, but here are a few clues.
+You may not know that your mobile recruitment website isn't optimized.
+Here are some clues.

 Mobile Is Not a Desktop Mini-Me

 If your mobile recruitment website is just a shrunken-head version of your desktop site, please seek immediate and professional help.
-You have either seriously shorted yourself in terms of today’s digital experience or you are computing in the not-so-distant past and by way of some cyber wormhole are reading an article published in the future (if the latter, Powerball numbers for April 1, 2017, are as follows: 9, 32, 36, 44, 65, with a bright red 1; find me and share your riches).
-But in all seriousness, your mobile recruitment website needs to be optimized for those smaller screens and for the touch capabilities on which they rely.
+You may have seriously shorted yourself in terms of today’s digital experience.
+Optimize your mobile recruitment website for smaller screens and their touch capabilities.
 This means bigger copy and icons, while not sacrificing a unifying theme from the desktop to the mobile recruitment website.

 Missing the Mark

-If your mobile recruitment website is not truly mobile optimized, then your potential clients and candidates are probably missing the mark, quite literally.
+Your potential clients and candidates could be missing the mark if your recruitment mobile website isn't optimized.
 Mobile optimization is more than just making the content fit the screen of a mobile device.
 It also means making the site responsive to the touch.
-If your links are not “thumb-friendly” then site visitors will get frustrated trying to pinch and zoom their way to the vital information you have and they need.
+Make your vital information thumb-friendly.
+Pinch-and-zoom mobile sites frustrate users.
+Make your vital information “thumb-friendly.”
 And mobile site visitors have little patience.
 If your mobile recruitment website makes it difficult for visitors to successfully select links, then they will move on to more accommodating sites.

 It’s the Little Things